 I am a not so secret romantic, lover of dark chocolate & a semi-professional kitchen dancer.

-My training and credentials: I attended the Canadian School of Natural Nutrition and I’m a Certified Holistic Nutritional Consultant.
-I’m trained in two modalities of energy healing including Reiki level II and am a Huna Practitioner.
+I’m trained in two modalities of energy healing including Reiki level II and am trained as a Huna Practitioner.
+I’ve immersed myself in study of energy work and deep self-exploration for the last 5 years and have studied under my teacher Caroline Dupont to complete a certificate in Soul Coaching.
+I’ve attended the Canadian School of Natural Nutrition and graduated as a Holistic Nutritional Consultant.
 I’ve also worked for several years as a Medical Radiation Technologist specializing in Mammography to help women with their breast health.